 - Spoon the remaining cream on to the sponge and spread to cover evenly.

 - Place the second sponge, flat side down, gently on top of the cream covered bottom sponge.

-- Pipe a small amount of cream on to the sponge and spread, using a palette knife to cover.
+- Pipe a small amount of cream on to the sponge, use a palette knife to spread evenly.